Jerry1314520/GAN-with-numpy--FC/README.md

-# Generative Adversarial Networks in PyTorch & Numpy:
+# Generative Adversarial Networks in PyTorch & Numpy

 A few variations of generative adversarial networks coded in Pytorch & Numpy to improve my theoretical understanding and to gain exposure with Pytorch software.
 Summary of results and code is provided below for each variant.
 Open to suggestions and feedback.